This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 About Title V MCH Benefits

-After the Social Security Act of 1935 passed, the federal government announced it would help all state efforts to assist mothers and children.
+After the Social Security Act of 1935 was passed, the federal government announced it would help all state efforts to assist mothers and children.

-- Provide access to MCH services
+- Access to MCH services

 - Comprehensive prenatal and postnatal care